Banks turning increasingly positive on lending to corporate

 “Given healthy balance sheets of banks and corporates, strong demand and easing input cost constraints are encouraging expansion in industrial activity, which is evident in increased capacity utilisation,’’ Bibekananda Panda, Senior Economist, State Bank of India told businessline.

 “Corporate credit growth is mainly driven by sustained buoyancy in services.
-Industrial credit growth is muted, nearly 7 per cent whereas services credit growth is 25 per cent,’‘ he added.
+Industrial credit growth is muted, nearly seven per cent whereas services credit growth is 25 per cent,’‘ he added.

 As per RBI data, corporate lending grew 5.4 per cent in the period between April - August 2023.
 This is significant because this marked a second year of growth in corporate lending which grew by 6.4 per cent in April - August 2022 after registering a negative growth of 1.7 per cent in the same period in 2021.